jeremenichelli/personal-site/posts/2017-06-14-introduction-webpack-entry-output-loaders-plugins.md

 ### Generate an index file

-When building single-page applications we usually need one .html file to serve it.
+When building single-page applications we need a **.html** file to serve it.

 The `HtmlWebpackPlugin` automatically creates an `index.html` file and add script tags for each resulting bundle.
 It also supports templating syntax and is highly configurable.